 Just before Zimbabwe abandoned their currency a Z$100 trillion banknote was printed.

-Robert Gabriel Mugabe, Zimbabwe’s former prime minister, and president is one of the longest-serving leaders of a non-royal country in the world.
+Robert Mugabe, Zimbabwe’s former prime minister, and president was one of the longest-serving leaders of a non-royal country in the world.

 In Zimbabwe, it’s illegal for the police to impound your vehicle on the road.
 The only time when they can do so is when they ask you to produce your driver’s license.